 A few examples

 A while back I heard a minister talking about the 13 week series he had just wrapped up on some very obscure biblical topic and he concluded that “everyone absolutely loved it.”
 Maybe that is the case but I bet equally likely is the possibility that he had projected his own love and interest in the topic and getting to teach it to their interest level and love of the topic.
 The two don’t always match and it takes some maturity to figure out when things don’t line up and why.

 I have seen ministers make a big deal out of issues that later were publically revealed as their own personal issues.
-For instance, there have been ministers who have railed against homosexuality who later were found out to struggle with that personally.
+For instance, there have been ministers who have railed against homosexuality who later were found out to be gay.